PythonCloudFrameworks/bunny-storm/README.md

 Architecture
 ------------
-1. `AsyncConnection` -
+1. `RabbitMQConnectionData` -
-    A class that handles a single connection to a RabbitMQ server.
-The class Constructor gets a parameter called “io_loop” assuming that the user who creates the connection will want to supply the io_loop by himself.
-This class supports both Tornado ioloop as well as asyncio ioloop.
-The main function of this class is get_connection() Which begins a series of asynchronous calls until an connection object is received using pika package.
+   A simple dataclass which contains all the relevant credentials and parameters necessary for opening a connection to a RabbitMQ server.
-2. `ChannelConfiguration` -
+2. `AsyncConnection` -
-    A class that handles a single channel within a RabbitMQ connection.
-This class encapsulates an AsyncConnection object and it provides both publish and consume capabilities.
-This class gets a connection (AsyncConnection from the previous paragraph), an exchange, a routing key for publishing messages to and a queue to consume.
+   A class responsible for the management of a single connection to a RabbitMQ server.
+   The class connects to a server whose credentials are specified in a `RabbitMQConnectionData` object passed to it.
+   The main function of this class is **get_connection** which uses aio-pika to open a robust connection to the server.
-3. `TornadoBunny` -
+3. `ChannelConfiguration` -
-    This class actually does the (all the) magic required for the RPC by using the classes we have built so far along with a few other little tricks.
-The class encapsulating two async channels (and two connections, respectively for each channel).
-The first channel is used for publishing messages while the other one is used for consuming messages.
-The class also has two dictionaries for storing the RPC related exchanges and correlation id’s state.
-The receive() function is responsible for consuming messages.
-If received properties of consumed message is not none, it publishes result back to `reply_to` queue.
+   A class which manages a single channel within a given RabbitMQ connection.
+   This class encapsulates an AsyncConnection object, and exposes functionality to declare exchanges and queues.
+   This class receives a connection (AsyncConnection from the previous paragraph) and parameters relevant to the creation of the channel.
+4. `Publisher` -
+   A class which creates and uses a `ChannelConfiguration` object to publish messages to a given exchange.
+   Automatically declares the desired exchange with various configurable parameters, such as exchange type.
-The publish() function is responsible for publishing a message to the given exchange.
+   The main function of this class is **publish**, which ensures that the instance's channel is open and that the relevant exchange has been declared, following which, it publishes a message to the exchange.
-The rpc() function is the function that implements the RPC logic.
-First, it consumes the receiving queue, then it generates a unique uuid that will be used as the correlation id and therefore it stored as a key at the dictionary which linking between a correlation id and the caller.
-Afterwards the correlation id is attached along with the reply queue to a message properties object that attached to the message which then will finally be sent.
-At this stage we are yielding on the _wait_result() function that will be called only when we will get the response back.
+5. `Consumer` -
+   A class which creates and uses a `ChannelConfiguration` object to consume messages from a given queue.
+   Automatically declares the desired queue, and optionally an exchange as well, with various configurable parameters.
+   The main functionality of this class is **consume**, which ensures that the instance's channel is open and that the relevant queue and exchange have been declared and bound as desired, following which, it consumes messages from the queue.
+6. `AsyncAdapter` -
+   A class which exposes all the desired functionality for this framework:
+   1. **publish**: Publish a message to a given exchange.
+   2. **receive**: Receive messages from a given queue.
+Messages received which have their `reply_to` parameter set will automatically have a response sent to them containing the message handler's result.
+   3. **rpc**: Perform an RPC by publishing a message with its `reply_to` parameter set to the relevant value.

+   To perform these operations, each adapter instance receives a `RabbitMQConnectionData` instance, which is used to create a `AsyncConnection` instance.
+This is in turn used to create the `Publisher` and `Consumer` instances necessary to work with the queues and exchanges specified in the configurations given to the `AsyncAdapter` in its constructor.
+   Each instance of the class also maintains a dictionary of correlation IDs relevant to messages we are waiting on a response for, namely RPC requests.

 Todo
 ----
 * Implement Prometheus metrics support.
-* Enable passing an existing channel.
-* Support asyncio ioloop.
 * Server example - refactor it to render real HTML
-* Write Tests.

 Notes
 -----
-This package was inspired by various implementations that I have encountered over the years, especially on Python 2.7 versions.
+This package is inspired by various implementations that I have encountered over the years.
-The current version including improvements and adjustments that enables to integrate with the most updated frameworks at the time that this package was developed:
+The current version includes improvements and adjustments designed to improve integration with technologies and frameworks developed over the last few years:
-* Python 3.8
+* Python 3.9
-* pika 1.1.0
-* tornado 6.0.4
+* aio-pika 6.8.0
 * RabbitMQ Server 3.8.3 on Ubuntu 18